-The Dahlquist Lab performes four distinct, but related research projects.
-The common thread amongst these projects is that they employ the techniques of bioinformatics and genomics and the perspective of systems biology.
-All of these projects involve undergraduate or Master's level students and most involve interdisciplinary collaborations with other faculty at LMU (see: People).
-These research projects have also been brought into the classroom (see: Courses).
-For lab protocols see the Dahlquist Lab site at OpenWetware.org.
+The Dahlquist Lab performs four distinct, but related research projects.
+The common thread amongst these projects is that they are interdisciplinary, employing the techniques of bioinformatics, biomathematics, and genomics and the perspective of systems biology.
+All involve teams of undergraduate students that iteratively feed data, analyses, and code to each other, as well as interdisciplinary collaborations with other faculty at LMU, Dr. John David N. Dionisio (Department of Electrical Engineering and Computer Science) and Dr. Ben G. Fitzpatrick (Department of Mathematics).
+These research projects have also been brought into the classroom in such courses as Biology/Computer Science 367: Biological Databases, Biology 368: Bioinformatics Laboratory, Biology/Mathematics 388: Biomathematical Modeling, and Biology 478: Molecular Biology of the Genome.
+For lab protocols see the Dahlquist Lab wiki at OpenWetWare.org.

 Determining the gene regulatory network controlling the global transcriptional response of budding yeast, Saccharomyces cerevisiae, to cold shock and recovery using DNA microarrays